mectang-at-secura/HelloPMD/README.md

 2. CLick "New" button to add a new user library, set up a name like "PMD";
 3. Click "Add External JARS" to import all those Jar files in the PMD "lib" directory
 4. Click "Aply and Close", then add this user library into current project's Libraries list.

+# How to set the custom PMD
+1. Select the target project -> right click -> properties
+2. Find the PMD -> enable PMD -> use the ruleset configured in a project file -> choose custom PMD ruleset

+Note: Before setting the custom PMD, please make sure you have already disabled the global configuration for PMD Window -> Properties -> PMD -> rule configuration -> uncheck the "Use global role management"

+# Two ways to run the PMD
+1. For the single file: right click in this file-> PMD -> check code
+2. For the whole project: open project Explorer -> right click the target project -> PMD -> check code

 # .gitignore list
 * _/bin/_ the classes directory for current project